XPiotos/SudokuSolver/README.md

 # SudokuSolver
-A simple JavaScript application which automatically solves sudoku riddles.
+A simple JavaScript script which automatically solves sudoku riddles.